TStrada/Business-Intelligence/README.md

 <a name="Report&Dataset"></a>
 ## &#9741; &nbsp; Report&Dataset
 The dataset use is fake.
-Her you can find the <a href="https://github.com/TStrada/Business-Intelligence/blob/main/Dataset/"> Datasets</a> used and the <a href="https://github.com/TStrada/Business-Intelligence/blob/main/Homework_Strada_Bosio_Abete.pdf"> pdf presentation</a>, <a href="https://github.com/TStrada/Business-Intelligence/blob/main/Homework_Strada_Bosio_Abete.pptx"> pptx presentation</a> script
+Here you can find the <a href="https://github.com/TStrada/Business-Intelligence/blob/main/Dataset/"> Datasets</a> used and the <a href="https://github.com/TStrada/Business-Intelligence/blob/main/Homework_Strada_Bosio_Abete.pdf"> pdf presentation</a>, <a href="https://github.com/TStrada/Business-Intelligence/blob/main/Homework_Strada_Bosio_Abete.pptx"> pptx presentation</a> script

 <a name="Personal informations"></a>